0zma/practice_projects/README.md

-# This is a practice of the Martyr2’s Mega Project List
+Starting some projects to practice programing inspired by [https://github.com/Drhealsgood/miniprojects Drhealsgood]

-# Beginning with
+# Martyr2’s Mega Project List

-# TEXT apps:
+First attempt to complete all projects